JoelHKV/Knowledge-Express/readme.md

 [screen capture video here.](https://storage.googleapis.com/joeltestfiles/RandomClickingWithFirefox.mp4)

 ## Known Issues
+- A last-minute change was needed for parsing the ChatGPT output into a dictionary.
+Please keep an eye open to ensure that it does not cause any unexpected issues.
+If you encounter a strange railroad sign, please take a screenshot and email it to the project owner.

 ## Roadmap
 - Railroad signs could convey information beyond text.
-For example, more abstract questions could be positioned higher than concrete questions.
-Answer signs could also be color-coded, indicating how confident ChatGPT is about the answer.
+For example, more abstract questions could be positioned higher than concrete questions, and signs could be color-coded to indicate how certain ChatGPT is about the answer.
+[The Concept Generator project](https://github.com/JoelHKV/ConceptGenerator) would provide a good starting point for such evaluations.

 ## Contact Information
 For inquiries or collaboration opportunities, please feel free to contact me via email.
 My name is listed on the [Profile page](https://github.com/JoelHKV), and I am using Gmail.